damiancipolat/Nodejs-Message-Processor/README.md

 ```

 ## Model 3:
 A model defined, that is ready to scale horizontal.
-This model use the model II with a load balancer in the front.
+This model use the model II with a load balancer in the front, this module have a particular beahaviour, function as an apirest that return a url of one server that is defined in his server list.

 **Stress test:**
 Process done with 10k messages.